RamonMartinezNieto/FinancialDailySummary/README.md

 ### Remember

-The boy isn't deployed yet, in the future I will share my bot.
+The bot is not deployed yet, in the future I will share it.

-This is a pet side proyect only to practice.
+This is a side project just for practice.